 Ontario is the top destination in North America for walleye fishing and the lakes north of Nakina are the very best hot-spots for walleyes in the province.
 There are no other lakes that produce such extremely high numbers of walleyes while still giving you the opportunity to catch trophy walleyes as well as good numbers of trout and pike.
 Using light jigs with a white twistertail and a piece of worm, walleye gullet, leech, live minnow or salted minnow works best.
 This is the most popular way to catch high numbers of Walleyes

 The smaller inland lakes of Nakina also produce the best tasting Walleyes, which are far superior in taste and color to suspended big-water Walleyes that feed on fishy Lake Herring.
-After the day is done, don't forget to try our Walleye Recipes.

 Thanks to the conservation attitude of fishermen and better overall fisheries management in Ontario, ever year the Walleye fishing keeps getting better and better.
 Our top Walleye lakes for numbers are our fly-in lakes.
 Ara Lake, Marshall Lake and Dusey Lake, which is a widening of the Dusey River and Teabeau Lake, which is a widening of the Albany River, all produce incredible numbers as well as trophies.
 From ice-out in May to mid-July you can experience non-stop action.
 Many guests report back to us saying they found multiple places on the lakes where the Walleyes were schooling and they were catching one Walleye after another until their arms became sore.
 If you really wanted to you could catch 100 walleyes in a day.